onflow/flow-playground-tutorials/tutorials/07-resource-compose/README.md

 title: 10.
 Composable Resources
 ---

-In this tutorial, we're going to walk through how resources can own other resources.
+In this tutorial, we're going to walk you through how resources can own other resources.
-It also shows how to use a struct in order to show the resource content without moving the resource, and how to use a private capability in order to restrict access.
+We will also see how a struct can be used in order to show the content of a resource without moving the resource itself, and how a private capability allows for restricted access.

 ---

-Resources owning other resources is a powerful feature in the world of blockchain and smart contracts.
+The fact that resources can be nested into other resources is one of the corner stones for the composability which the Flow blockchain provides.
-To showcase how this feature works on Flow, this tutorial will take you through these steps with a pizza resource composed of ingredient resources:
+To illustrate how this feature works on Flow, we are going to work with a simple example, a pizza that is modeled as a resource and contains ingredients, which are also resources.
+There are two participants, the customer and the cook.
+The customer is only allowed to review the order, while the cook can add toppings.
+This separation is enabled through the use of both a public and a private capability and also a struct.

+In this tutorial, we are introducing the [Flow CLI](https://developers.flow.com/tools/flow-cli/index), which allows us to run our code on a local blockchain emulator.
+Please follow the link, and install it on your computer.

+Once installed, go to the project folder in your terminal.
+Here you will need to follow these steps for a great pizza:

 1. Deploy the project, which will add the Pizza, Dough, Sauce and Topping resource definitions to the emulator-account
 2. Create an account for the customer